dongitran/MultiTermRunner/README.md

-# MultiTermRunner
+# 🚀 MultiTermRunner

+> 🖥️ *The future of terminal management is here!*

-MultiTermRunner is a Node.js application that allows you to run multiple terminal sessions in parallel, each executing a sequence of commands.
+MultiTermRunner is a powerful Node.js application that enables you to run multiple terminal sessions in parallel, each executing a sequence of commands with robust monitoring and auto-recovery.

-## Features
+## ✨ Features

-- Run multiple terminal sessions simultaneously
+- 🔄 Run multiple terminal sessions simultaneously
-- Execute a sequence of commands in each terminal
+- ⚡ Execute a sequence of commands in each terminal
-- Configure terminal sessions using environment variables
+- 🔧 Configure terminal sessions using environment variables
+- 🔌 Auto-reconnect on connection failure

-## Installation
+## 🛠️ Installation

 ```bash
 # Clone the repository